NickyYiningChen/BIS-634/Assignment1/Readme.md

 print('Q3: ')
 print('\n'.join(bothSet_))
 ```
 Below is the output of the tests.
+The outputs are all the diseases and subtype diseases that counted in both "Nervous System Diseases" and "Immune System Diseases"
 ```
 Q3:
 Autoimmune Hypophysitis